radius-project/radius/docs/contributing/contributing-code/running-radius-locally.md

 - Duplicate the contents of a workspace
 - Give the new workspace a memorable name (like `localrp`)
 - Add overrides for the UCP URL
   - Note: The UCP URL is the only one that needs to be overridden because all calls from the CLI will be proxied through UCP.
-See [ucp-self-hosted-dev.yaml](https://github.com/project-radius/radius/blob/main/cmd/ucpd/ucp-self-hosted-dev.yaml) - notice that the UCP config includes the same URLs for the running processes of Applications.Core, Applications.Connector, and Deployment Engine as were set up in steps 1 and 3.
+See [ucp-self-hosted-dev.yaml](https://github.com/project-radius/radius/blob/main/cmd/ucpd/ucp-self-hosted-dev.yaml) - notice that the UCP config includes the same URLs for the running processes of Applications.Core, Applications.Link, and Deployment Engine as were set up in steps 1 and 3.

 **Example**